leakko/my-portfolio-CAA/README.md

             font-weight: normal;
             font-style: normal;
         }
-        .contact .contact-info p::before,
-        .presentation a:first-child button::before {
-            font-family: "unicons";
-            font-style: normal;
-            font-weight: normal;
-            speak: none;
-            display: inline-block;
-            text-decoration: inherit;
-            width: 1em;
-            margin-right: .2em;
-            text-align: center;
-            /* For safety - reset parent styles, that can break glyph codes*/
-            font-variant: normal;
-            text-transform: none;
-            /* fix buttons height, for twitter bootstrap */
-            line-height: 1em;
-            /* Animation center compensation - margins should be symmetric */ /* remove if not needed */
-            margin-left: .2em;
-            /* you can be more comfortable with increased icons size */ /* font-size: 120%; */
-            /* Font smoothing.
-That was taken from TWBS */
-            -webkit-font-smoothing: antialiased;
-            -moz-osx-font-smoothing: grayscale;
-            /* Uncomment for 3D effect */
-            /* text-shadow: 1px 1px 1px rgba(127, 127, 127, 0.3); */
-        }
     </code>
 </pre>
                 </li>
                 <li>
                     <p>
-                        Now we use the psudo-element <i>::before</i> to create an element as a first child of the elements of the website where we will need to use icon, that are, the section with contact information below the Google Maps' Iframe in the Contact Page, and the Download resume button in the About page.
+                        Now we use the psudo-element <i>::before</i> to create an element as a first child of the elements of the website where we will need to use icon, that are, the section with contact information below the Google Maps' iframe in the Contact Page, and the Download resume button in the About page.
                     </p>
 <pre>
     <code>
         .contact .contact-info p::before,
-        .presentation a:first-child button::before {
+        .presentation a:first-child::before {
             font-family: "unicons";
             font-style: normal;
             font-weight: normal;